 Self-sustaining financing model

-The most important factor to the success of the NCEH is its self-sustaining financing model.
-The NCEH uses differential pricing – a means-tested sliding price scale that allows patients to pay for services according to their financial ability.
+The most important factor to the success of the NCEN is its self-sustaining financing model.
+The NCEN uses differential pricing – a sliding price scale that allows patients to pay for services according to their financial ability.
 This model ensures that patients maintain their autonomy and dignity – which are vital to increasing utilization.

 Equitable service model